-Blisters should heal on their own within a week.
-They can be painful while they heal, but you shouldn't need to see a GP.
+Blisters often heal on their own within a week.
+They can be painful while they heal, but you will not usually need to see a GP.

 How you can treat a blister yourself

 To protect the blister and help prevent infection:

 cover blisters with a soft plaster or padded dressing

 wash your hands before touching a burst blister

 allow the fluid in a burst blister to drain before covering it with a plaster or dressing